The dreaded 404 error page.

 Specific strategies and examples

-One way to implement this strategy is to link to some of your most popular posts as well as your homepage.
+One way to implement this strategy is to link to some of your most popular posts and your homepage.

 Even Google suggests doing this:

-I recommend looking over your analytics to see which posts received the most engagement (clicks, shares, comments, and so on).
+We recommend reviewing your analytics to see which posts received the most engagement (clicks, shares, comments, and so on).

 Then include these on your 404 page.